NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 Set up Trust Anchor (Enable DNSSEC)
 ===================================

-To enable `DNSSEC <https://www.sidn.nl/en/cybersecurity/dnssec-explained>`_, which we strongly recommend, we need to create a trust anchor as it allows the verification of the integrity of the responses to the queries you send.
+To enable `DNSSEC <https://www.sidn.nl/en/cybersecurity/dnssec-explained>`_, which we strongly recommend, we need to set up a trust anchor as it allows the verification of the integrity of the responses to the queries you send.

-To help, we can use the :command:`unbound-anchor` command. :command:`unbound-anchor` performs the setup by creating a root key.
+To help, we can use the :command:`unbound-anchor` command. :command:`unbound-anchor` performs the setup by configuring a trust anchor.
 The default location that :command:`unbound-anchor` creates this in is determined by your installation method.
 Usually the default directory is ``/usr/local/etc/unbound/``.

 .. code::bash